Hecate2/Ti/1A2B/README.md

 We have also written [1a2b_gpu_best_strategy.py](1a2b_gpu_best_strategy.py) which chooses a number generating the largest expected amount of information. `bsTiat` (also known as `bluespace`) has already tried the strategy with CPU, earning a small but significant benefit.

+Do not write nested `for i in ti.static(range(LARGE_NUMBER))` at a large scale.
+The JIT compiler of taichi always tries to unfold these static- or struct-`for`s to be parallel.
+If you write double nested static- or struct-fors, it can cost forever to compile.
+Just write `for i in range(LARGE_NUMBER)` to prevent slow compilation.